zbmed-semtec/hybrid-doc-relevance-training/README.md

 </div>

-Please refer to the [main documentation](docs/xml_translate/README.md) for a more detailed explanation and execution instructions of the of XML Translation.
+Please refer to the [code](./code/data-preprocessing/xml_translate/) and the [main documentation](docs/xml_translate/README.md) for a more detailed explanation and execution instructions of the of XML Translation.

 ### Step 2: Data preprocessing